Security Framework

 4. Allow reasonable time for remediation

-5. Eligible for bug bounty rewards
+5. Eligible for bug bounty rewards (once the program launches)

 Emergency Procedures